-- ✓ Make sure your actions minimize your risk of infection.
+- ☑ Make sure your actions minimize your risk of infection.
 More importantly, be fully aware that you could infect others as a spreader (source of infection) yourself because young people in particular, could be asymptomatic (infected but not showing symptoms). - ✓ Traveling beyond your area of residence may not only increase your risk of infection but could also spread infection.
 Furthermore, getting infected outside your area of residence would make it difficult to determine the source of infection.
-Therefore, exercise extreme caution when traveling beyond your area of residence for reasons other than traveling to work.

-- As much as possible, avoid going to events or venues where people are talking to each other closely in a closed space with poor ventilation, regardless of the size of the events. - ✓ To prevent infection, as with prevention measures against influenza, stay in good health by getting adequate sleep and nutrition, wear masks properly, wash your hands frequently with a soup, and disinfect your hands and fingers, as well as getting adequate sleep and nutrition to keep you in good health.
-If you are worried about your physical condition, call the YNU Health Service Center for consultation. - ☑ The risk of infection from droplets has been identified outdoors as well.
+Therefore, exercise extreme caution when traveling beyond your area of residence for reasons other than traveling to school. - As much as possible, avoid going to events or venues where people are talking to each other closely in a closed space with poor ventilation, regardless of the size of the events. - ✓ To prevent infection, as with prevention measures against influenza, stay in good health by getting adequate sleep and nutrition, wear masks properly, wash your hands frequently with a soap, and disinfect your hands and fingers, as well as getting adequate sleep and nutrition to keep you in good health.
+If you are worried about your physical condition, call the YNU Health Service Center for consultation. - The risk of infection from droplets has been identified outdoors as well.
 Wear masks even while outdoors if you are in close contact with other people.
-However, under conditions such as high heat humidity, the risk of heatstroke could become high, in which case, you may remove your mask outdoors as long as you are able to sufficiently distance yourself from others. - ✓ When eating lunch or other meals, silent eating or "mokushoku" is the general rule, regardless of whether it is indoors or outdoors.
+However, under conditions such as high heat and high humidity, the risk of heatstroke could become high, in which case, you may remove your mask outdoors as long as you are able to sufficiently distance yourself from others. - When eating lunch or other meals, silent eating or "mokushoku" is the general rule, regardless of whether it is indoors or outdoors.
 When waiting in line at the cafeteria, maintain an appropriate distance and avoid conversation. - ☑ Some people assume that eating and drinking outdoors has a lower risk of infection as it is not an enclosed space.
 However, it is said that the risk of infection when dining without masks is high even if it takes place outdoors.
 Even when eating outdoors, take the same infection prevention measures as when eating indoors.
 Also, do not drink in the streets (drinking alcohol in streets or other public spaces).
-Talking loudly causes droplets to spread more easily, thereby further increasing the risk of infection. - ✓ Those who are vaccinated can expect prevention from developing the illness but it is still unclear the extent to which those vaccinated can prevent transmission to others.
-Additionally, as not everyone is able to receive vaccinations immediately, even those who have been vaccinated should continue to implement infection prevention measures.
+Talking loudly causes droplets to spread more easily, thereby further increasing the risk of infection.